 We embraced the wet weather and had a great time getting muddy on the extraordinarily good play trail.
 There are adventure playgrounds, musical huts, snake tunnels and ants nest mazes.

 During a previous visit, when Tot and Baby were tiny, we rode the model steam railway.
 And before kids I visited to have a go on the epic Go Ape course.
-There’s also cycle paths, Segways, and fun trails for kids.
+There’s also cycle paths, Segways, fun trails for kids and a net adventure course.

 It’s free to visit the country park but you do need to pay for parking.